syncfusion-content/javascript-docs/js/Chart/Chart-Title.md

 ![](/js/Chart/Chart-Title_images/Chart-Title_img3.png)

 We can trim, wrap and wrapAndTrim to the chart subtitle using textOverflow property.
-The original text will be displayed on mouse hover.
+The original text will be displayed as tooltip on mouse hover.

 {% highlight javascript %}